 Benefiting Allergy And Asthma Sufferers?

 Every day millions of people suffer from dust, dirt, dust mites, mold spores, pet dander, skin flakes, seasonal pollens, and other particles that affect the quality of life in their homes.
 These particles float in the air and eventually settle into carpets, drapes, and furniture upholstery where they irritate the eyes, nose, and skin of sensitive individuals.
 Millions of dollars are spent every year seeking medication to relieve these symptoms.
 Introducing air purifiers equipped with HEPA filters, and HEPA filter vacuum cleaners into the home enables these allergy sufferers to remove the source of their problems from their environment.
 Using HEPA air purifiers and HEPA filter vacuum cleaners is the best choice for allergy sufferers.
 Once the decision is made to purchase a HEPA air purifier it is important to decide on the size of the area where it will be used.
 This will have a direct impact on the style and size of air purifier that will best suit your needs.
 It is important to know that the term HEPA is not a brand name but refers to the type and trademark of HEPA infiltration systems.

 There are a number of excellent HEPA air purifiers available today.
-The most advanced HEPA air purifiers are made by IQAir, Amaircare, Oransi, Austin Air and Airpura.
-These brands are recommended by doctors as well as respiratory therapists who have found them to produce reliable products they can trust.
-When you select a quality air purifier from one of these manufacturers you are choosing an excellent product that offers peace of mind and quality indoor air for your family.
+HEPA air purifiers are recommended by doctors as well as respiratory therapists who have found them to produce reliable results.
+When you select a quality air purifier you are choosing product that offers peace of mind and quality indoor air for your family.
 Make the right choice for you and your family.
 Choose a HEPA air purifier that meets industry standards.